 Subsidiaries and Affiliates Governance

-In addition, in case is the Subsidiaries, the representatives of the Company who is nominated to be director of Subsidiaries shall manage Subsidiaries to keep the information and accounting records in order to the Company can verify and collecting such information to prepare the consolidate financial statements in time.
+In addition, in case is the subsidiaries, the representatives of the Company who is nominated to be director of subsidiaries shall manage subsidiaries to keep the information and accounting records in order to the Company can verify and collecting such information to prepare the consolidated financial statements in time.

-- Directors, executives, employees and workers within the Group must keep Company information and other inside information confidential.
+- Directors, executives, employees and workers within the Company must keep Company information and other inside information confidential.

-- Directors, executives, employees and employees within the Group may not disclose any confidential information or other inside information about the Group, or use it for their own gains or those of others, whether directly or indirectly, and whether or not it is for compensation.
+- Directors, executives, employees and employees within the Company may not disclose any confidential information or other inside information about the Company, or use it for their own gains or those of others, whether directly or indirectly, and whether or not it is for compensation.

-This provision includes the spouses and non sui-juris children of directors, employees and workers of the Group.
+This provision includes the spouses and non sui juris children of directors, employees and workers of the Company.
 It is a serious offence to breach this provision.

-- Directors and executives are required to report to the SEC any change in their holding of securities or that of their spouse and non sui-juris children.
+- Directors and executives are required to report to the SEC any change in their holding of securities or that of their spouses and non sui juris children.